longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

         protocol: TCP
         targetPort: web
       selector:
-        prometheus: prometheus
+        prometheus: longhorn
     ```

-    After creating the above service, you can access the web UI of Prometheus server via a Node's IP and the port 30904.
+    After creating the above service, you can access the web UI of the Prometheus server via a Node's IP and the port 30904.

     > At this point, you should be able to see all Longhorn manager targets as well as Longhorn rules in the targets and rules section of the Prometheus server UI.

-    > Use the above NodePort service for quick verification only because it doesn't communicate over TLS connection.
-You may want to change the service type to `ClusterIP`, and set up an Ingress-controller to expose the web UI of Prometheus server over TLS connection.
+    > Use the above NodePort service for quick verification only because it doesn't communicate over the TLS connection.
+You may want to change the service type to `ClusterIP` and set up an Ingress controller to expose the web UI of the Prometheus server over a TLS connection.

-### Install Grafana
+### Setup Grafana

-1. Create Grafana datasource config:
+1. Create Grafana datasource ConfigMap.

     ```yaml
     apiVersion: v1
     kind: ConfigMap
     metadata:
       name: grafana-datasources
-      namespace: monitoring
+      namespace: default
     data:
       prometheus.yaml: |-
         {